luky1971/g_dice/README.md

 The resulting eta values will be found in the output file.

 ### Copyright
-(c) 2015, University of South Florida.
+(c) 2015, University of South Florida
 Authors: Ahnaf Siddiqui, Mohsen Botlani-Esfahani, and Dr. Sameer Varma

 ### Acknowledgments: